-The plant needs moist, rich and well-drained soil.
-Plants respond well to having their roots weaving their way though compost.
-It prefers an acid pH which is just below neutral 7.
-Mulch with moss, pine needles or acidic compost on its base.
+Yesterday, today, and tomorrow needs moist, rich, and well-drained soil.
+Plants respond well to having their roots weaving their way through compost.

 Watering and Irrigation Needs

-When watering Yesterday Today and Tomorrow plants keep the soil moist.
+When watering the Yesterday Today and Tomorrow plant keep the soil moist.
 Try to avoid drying the soil, so it’s important to check the surrounding soil if it’s dry.

-Propagation of brunfelsia, is usually done during spring.
-That when new spring tip cuttings are available.
+Propagation of the Brunfelsia flower is usually done during spring.
+That is when new spring tip cuttings are available.

-Take cutting up to 5 inches long and dip them in a rooting hormone powder.
-Place cuttings in pots containing equal amounts of peat moss and perlite – sand can also be included if you like.
+Take cutting up to 5″ inches long and dip them in a rooting hormone powder.
+Place cuttings in pots containing a soil mix of equal amounts of peat moss and perlite – sand can also be included if you like.

-If possible put the potted cuttings in a propagating case (soda bottles work great) and place in bright filtered light – NOT direct light.
+If possible, put the potted cuttings in a propagating case (soda bottles work great) and place them in bright filtered light – NOT direct light.

-When new growth and roots form, after about two weeks; you can start moderate watering with application of standard liquid fertilizer after every two weeks.
+When new growth and roots form, after about two weeks; you can start moderate watering with an application of liquid acid fertilizer or plant food every two weeks.

-Growing Yesterday Today and Tomorrow As A Potted Houseplant
+Growing Yesterday Today and Tomorrow Plants As A Potted Houseplant

 The plant – Brunfelsia pauciflora can be grown indoors.
-Prune old plants back to to half their size before you planting and moving indoors.
-Pinch growing tips to encourage more bushy growth.
+Prune old plants back to half their size before you plant and move indoors.
+Pinch the light green growing tips to encourage more bushy growth.

-The care involves providing good lighting, regular watering program.
-Without a sunroom, I personally, think it would be a difficult plant to enjoy indoors.
+The care involves providing good lighting, and a regular watering program.
+Without a sunroom, I personally think it would be a difficult plant to enjoy indoors.

 What Are The Lighting Needs Indoors? – For satisfactory growing and flowering of brunfelsia, plants need three to four hours of direct sunlight.
 The light should be supplied throughout the year for the plant to do well.

-The Temperature Needs Indoors – Normal room temperature is suitable for the plant during normal growth.
-For increased humidity place trays or saucers with moist pebbles under pots.
+The Temperature Needs Indoors – Normal room temperature is suitable for the Yesterday Today and Tomorrow plant during normal growth.
+For increased humidity, place trays or saucers with moist pebbles under pots.
 During cold months the plants will slow down their growth rate.

 Required Watering Indoors – Water moderately during active growth periods, just enough to make the mixture thoroughly moist.
 Sub-irrigation works well for this.

-Feeding Potted Brunflesia – Apply standard liquid fertilizer at 1/2 strength to plants every two weeks.
+Feeding Potted Brunflesia – Apply a liquid acid fertilizer at 1/2 strength to plants every two weeks.

 Soil-based potting mixtures will contain things like peat, sand, vermiculite, or perlite.

-Brunfelsia plants seem to flower best when their roots are confined in a small pots – 6 inch roughly.
+Brunfelsia plants seem to flower best when their root system is confined in small pots – 6″ inches roughly.